Pylons/pyramid/docs/tutorials/zeo/index.rst

     .. code-block:: python

-       from repoze.bfg.configuration import Configurator
+       from pyramid.configuration import Configurator
        from repoze.zodbconn.finder import PersistentApplicationFinder
        from myapp.models import appmaker
        import transaction

        def app(global_config, **settings):
-           """ This function returns a ``repoze.bfg`` WSGI application.
+           """ This function returns a ``pyramid`` WSGI application.

            It is usually called by the PasteDeploy framework during